Whoistolu/Whoistolu/README.md

 - 👯 I’m looking to collaborate on great projects.
-- 🌱 I’m currently learning how to build great software at <a href="https://www.microverse.org/">Microverse Inc</a>
+- 🌱 I’m currently building great softwares at <a href="https://www.microverse.org/">Microverse Inc</a>
 - :computer: Language stack: JavaScript, Ruby, Rails, React & Redux.
-- 🔭 I would like ti contribute to the field of `Data Science` and `Cyber Security` in the future.
+- 🔭 In the nearest future, I would like to contribute to the field of `Data Science` and `Cyber Security`.
 - ⚡ Fun fact: I love to play video games.
 - :book: I'm a book lover.